morikawa77/desafio-conceitos-nodejs/README.md

 ### 🚀 About the challenge

-In this challenge, you must create a application to practice what you have learned in Node.js!
+In this challenge, an application was created to practice what I learned in Node.js.

-Thils will be an application to storage repositories of your portfolio, that will allow you to list, update, and delete repositories, and besides that, the repositories can also receive likes.
+The application has the purpose of storing repositories, which will allow you to list, update and delete repositories, and in addition, the repositories can also receive likes.

 ### ➡️ Application Routes